 Professor Sally Merry is a trained infant, child and adolescent psychiatrist, and is the Cure Kids Chair in Child and Adolescent Mental Health at the University of Auckland.
 She is investigating insights into the causes of mental health conditions and developing research-led treatments and prevention strategies with the aim of improving outcomes for young people and families.

-Approximately 450 children develop epilepsy each year.
-Constant seizures can lead to profound physical, psychological and social consequences for kids; also increasing anxiety and socially avoidant behaviour.
+Epilepsy is the most common serious neurological illness of children and young people; more than 450 children develop epilepsy each year.
+Constant seizures can lead to profound physical, psychological and social consequences for kids; and can increase anxiety and socially avoidant behavior.